jsinger67/parol/docs/Tutorial.md

 }
 ```

-Now you can generate the generate the crate for the first time:
+Now you can generate the crate for the first time:

 ```shell
 cargo build